Ko Te Niwha

 Co-Hosting

 When considering who would host the Infectious Diseases Research Platform, a hui was held between all stakeholders (Tertiary Providers & Research Institutions).
-By consensus it was agreed that way forward was a Co-Hosted arrangement with Institute of Environmental Science and Research (ESR) and the University of Otago.
+By consensus it was agreed that way forward was a co-hosted arrangement with PHF Science (formerly named ESR) and the University of Otago.

-ESR, is the contracting Co-Host for Te Niwha and in turn lends its infrastructure to Te Niwha to enable the research and people leadership contracting.
+PHF Science is the contracting co-host for Te Niwha and lends its infrastructure to enable the research and people leadership contracting.

 Both organisations are lead sponsors for Te Niwha.